Canon G1 X Mark III vs Fujifilm X-T1

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Further information on the features and operation of the G1X Mark III and X-T1 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Fujifilm X-T1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X Mark III: